Abbas-Aljuaifari/Awesome-books-navigation/README.md

 # 📖 [Awesome Books] <a name="about-project"></a>

-**[Awesome Books]** In this project, I'm learning to build a basic website that allows users to add/remove books from a list. also used object oriented programming(class). that dynamically modify the DOM and add basic events. to get a professional interface that presents the work on my projects, pleas know that it is still on going and it needs more work but everything is coming together soon!
+**[Awesome Books]** In this project, I'm learning to build a basic website that allows users to add/remove books from a list. also used object oriented programming(class) array and objects also. so that it's dynamically modify's the DOM and add basic events. to get a professional interface that presents the work on my projects, pleas know that it is still on going and it needs more work but everything is coming together soon!